guillermo-carrasco/guillermo-carrasco.github.com/_pages/about.md

 I’m passionate about new technologies, programming languages and every computer-related geeky stuff in general.
 Lately, I’ve been very interested in the field of [bioinformatics](http://en.wikipedia.org/wiki/Bioinformatics).
 It is incredible the opportunities that a computer scientist have there to give free rain to the imagination and creativity.
-A lot of things needs to be done in the “bioinformatitian” world:
+A lot of things needs to be done in the “bioinformatitian" world:
 Enormous amounts of data to manage and analyse, huge HPCs to administrate, complex parallel systems, and a large etc.
 I’m very very lucky to work in Science For Life Laboratory, as there I deal with real-world problems like these.